Fourth of July Bible Study for kids- Freedom!

 I know it all sounds kind of dark and gloomy, but sometimes learning about the opposite meaning of a word can help us understand the meaning of that word better.
 Sometimes understanding the negative meaning of a word, can help us recognize the importance and precious nature of it’s opposite!

 For example, we can understand what light is better, if we know what darkness is.
-We can better relate what big is, if we understand what little is.

 This week we will explore the opposite of FREEDOM….
 SLAVERY!